daudix/daudix.one/content/_index.md

 +++

 {% alert(note=true) %}
 The website is undergoing a pretty major refactoring, restyling, and content improvement, so things may be broken or look weird.
-Sorry for that.
+Sorry about that.
 {% end %}

 <noscript>